DSI++: Updating Transformer Memory with New Documents: Implicit Forgetting: SAM

-\textbf{Flatter minima and forgetting.} \citet{mirzadeh2020understanding} shows that during sequential learning of tasks, geometric properties of the minima for each task affect forgetting.
-Specifically, \citet{mirzadeh2020understanding} derives an upper bound for forgetting in terms of the maximum eigenvalue $\lambda_1^{max}$ of the Hessian for task loss at minima.
-Therefore, by lowering $\lambda_1^{max}$ (or alternatively promoting flatter minima), one can mitigate forgetting of previous tasks.
-Further, \cite{mehta2021empirical} shows that pre-trained initialization implicitly alleviate forgetting as they prefer flatter minima and explicitly optimizing for the flatter loss basins using Sharpness-Aware Minimization \citep{foret2020sharpness} (SAM) further lessens forgetting.
-Based upon these observations, we hypothesize that modifying the training dynamics of memorization task using SAM should alleviate implicit forgetting.
+\paragraph{Flatness and forgetting.} \citet{mirzadeh2020understanding} shows that during sequential learning of tasks, flatter minima leads to less forgetting.
+Further, \citet{mehta2021empirical} shows that pre-trained initialization implicitly alleviates forgetting as they prefer flatter minima and explicitly optimizing for the flatness using Sharpness-Aware Minimization (SAM; \citet{foret2020sharpness}) further lessens forgetting.
+Based on these observations, we hypothesize that modifying the training dynamics of the memorization tasks using SAM should alleviate implicit forgetting.